Speak Out Council

 We are all working, so just get in touch any time if you’d like us to help raise any issues you are experiencing in your life at the moment.
 By talking to professionals and organisations we can help make a difference.

 Attend a Speak Out Day

-Join the Speak Out Council leaders, other people with a learning disability or autism, their carers and family, professionals, referrers and providers to see what we have been doing and how you can get involved have “your say”.
-Our next Speak Out Day will be announced after the current coronavirus shutdown.
+Join the Speak Out Council leaders, other people with a learning disability or autism, their carers and family, professionals, referrers and providers to see what we have been doing and how you can get involved and have your say.

 We work closely with the Learning Disability Partnership Board for Cambridgeshire, to make sure what is important to you is at the heart of their work.

 We talk to people from the Cambridge County Council, the local Clinical Commissioning Group, sporting organisations, and service providers, including transport and highways.